 What is Zapper.fi?

-Decentralized finance (DeFi) is now a dominant sector of the cryptocurrency industry with hundreds of DeFi protocols now filling the space.
-DeFi protocols aim to decentralize traditional financial services and remove the need for a centralized governing entity.
+Decentralised finance (DeFi) is now a dominant sector of the cryptocurrency industry with hundreds of DeFi protocols now filling the space.
+DeFi protocols aim to decentralise traditional financial services and remove the need for a centralised governing entity.

 Within that framework, there are several DeFi protocols that rely on individual users to provide liquidity via liquidity pools.
 This is a unique feature of DeFi.
-Financial liquidity is usually provided by large centralized organizations.
+Financial liquidity is usually provided by large centralised organisations.
 In the DeFi space, there are plenty of opportunities for individual investors to earn a return on investment from their cryptocurrency assets.

 However, DeFi can be a difficult ecosystem to navigate, even for experienced cryptocurrency users.
 It requires an intermediate understanding of the Ethereum blockchain and an understanding of how different DeFi protocols work and communicate.